KU Student Housing Handbook

 Care of University Property/Damage

 The resident is responsible for keeping university owned equipment and furnishings in good, clean, and working condition.
 Residents should carry personal property and liability insurance.
-Insurance carried by KU Student Housing covers university property only.
-The University of Kansas assumes no responsibility for losses or damages of any sort occurring to property or persons in university residential facilities.
+Insurance carried by Housing & Residence Life covers University property only.
+The University of Kansas assumes no responsibility for losses or damages of any sort occurring to property or persons in University residential facilities.

 Students may be held financially responsible for any damages, lost property, or unusual service or repair to their rooms caused by accident, neglect, or intent.
-When more than one resident occupies the same room and responsibility for damage cannot be ascertained by KU Student Housing, costs may be assessed and divided equally among the room’s residents.
+When more than one resident occupies the same room and responsibility for damage cannot be ascertained by Housing & Residence Life, costs may be assessed and divided equally among the room’s residents.

-Residents are responsible for reviewing their contracted space for damages, submit service requests to repair damages, and report ongoing facility issues to KU Student Housing staff.
+Residents are responsible for reviewing their contracted space for damages, submit service requests to repair damages, and report ongoing facility issues to Housing & Residence Life staff.

 Residents also are liable for any and all damage caused by a guest during the course of a visit.